thiebes/DICE/README.md

 # Functions

 The source code contains extensive documentation at almost every line, describing the functions and how they work.
-Therefore the following will just describe a few of the main functions that you may want to use from the command line:
+Therefore the following will describe a few of the main functions that you may want to use from the command line:

 - ```nds_runner(parameters_filename)```
   - this will run the simulations according to the parameters stored in a parameters text file